Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 # slug: common-uses-for-elderjs
 ---

+Elder.js was built as a static site generator (SSG) but was developed into a full server side rendering (SSR) framework.

 If you're wondering if Elder.js will support your use case we have 1 good rule to help you make that decision:

-> Are you building a "**website**" which has mainly static, public content or are you building an "**app**" where users log in to do stuff and content is personalized?

-If you're building a **website**, then Elder.js is a great solution out of the box.
+> Are you looking to build a **"modern" app with client side routing**?
+If so, Elder.js **IS NOT** the right solution for you.

+We like to think that Elder.js is great a building **websites**, regardless of whether they are statically generated or server rendered.

-If you're building an "App" you can definitely use Elder.js with hooks (make sure to look at the <a href="/middleware/">`middleware`</a> hook) but you may also want to explore <a href="https://sapper.svelte.dev/">Sapper</a> as there are lots of guides on authentication and other common needs for Apps.
+If you're building an "App" you can definitely use Elder.js with hooks (make sure to look at the <a href="/middleware/">`middleware`</a> hook) but you may also want to explore <a href="https://kit.svelte.dev/">SvelteKit</a> as there are lots of guides on authentication and other common needs for Apps.

+## Elder.js vs SvelteKit

+How Elder compares to SvelteKit is a very common question.
+The key distinction is that Elder.js is designed with SEO in mind and offers tools to help make building large static sites easier.

+1. Partial Hydration: Most **"modern javascript frameworks"** use client side routing which requires complete rehydration of the client.
+This can cause major SEO issues as [Google Bot's process for indexing javascript heavy websites](https://developers.google.com/search/docs/guides/javascript-seo-basics) differs from that of mainly static sites.
+This is why many javascript sites that use `react`, `vue`, `angular` and `svelte` struggle with SEO even if they are server side rendered (SSR).
+In our experience partial hydration results in less indexation issues for Google much like `jquery` sites of yester-year.
+This is why Elder.js has gone all-in on partial hydration.
+We believe it is a competitive SEO advantage. ([Google has a great guide on hydration](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).)
+2. Data Flow: When it comes to building non-trivial static sites, there is a lot of data massaging that needs to be in sync across the entire project.
+A good example is when reading from a headless CMS or generating a sitemap.
+With Elder.js, you can organize this data once and add it where you need to via a hook and it will be available on all pages.
+This is what enables Elder's extreme build speed, whereas SvelteKit has no data pipeline opinion.
+3. Elder.js has `shortcodes` which allow you to future proof your content.
+4. Elder.js uses `hooks` allowing your team to encapsulate much of a site's complexity in one place.
+These hooks also empower a growing ecosystem of plugins.
+5. Complete control over routing and url structure.
+SvelteKit uses file based routing which has it's benefits and limitations.

+In short, Elder.js is purpose built to run flagship SEO sites with 10-100k pages.

+SvelteKit is not out of beta but [currently does not](https://github.com/sveltejs/kit/issues/1390) support Partial Hydration - you have to opt in/out of JS on a per-page basis, instead of per-component.

+SvelteKit uses Vite and HMR which result in a bit better developer experience.

 ## Common Use Cases for Elder.js